Snehakhatry91/ML-Model-as-a-Service-MaaS-Cloud-Based-Platform/README.md

-Markdown# ML Model as a Service (MaaS) – Cloud-Based Platform
+ ML Model as a Service (MaaS) – Cloud-Based Platform

 **FastAPI • Python • Docker • JWT Secured**
 A complete **Machine Learning as a Service** platform that lets you train, version, store, and serve ML models using simple, secure REST APIs — full MLOps experience in one lightweight project!